Meet Our Pathology Residents & Fellows

 Ashley Gochoco

 Ashley Gochoco obtained her medical degree from the Philadelphia College of Osteopathic Medicine, and is proud to be carrying on a family tradition of a career in our fine field.
-She serves as a CAP resident delegate and has been academically productive with numerous publications in cutaneous lymphoma and other dermatologic disorders.
-A violinist, one of her favorite things to do in Boston is attending BSO concerts whenever she gets the chance!
+She serves as the Secretary of CAP’s Residents Forum Executive Committee and has been academically productive with numerous publications in cutaneous lymphoma and other dermatologic disorders.
+A violinist, one of her favorite things to do in Boston is attending BSO concerts whenever she gets the chance.

 Lily Mahler